Luna-Jia/OBS-Widget/README.md

 ### Usage:

 1. Add a new browser source to your OBS scene.
-2. Set the URL of the browser source to the url for the local tomato-timer.html file (double click tomato-timer.html to open the file in a browser; copy the url).
-For example: ```file:///Users/lunajia/Desktop/code/OBS-Widget/tomato-timer.html?duration=50&sessions=8&break=10```
+2. Set the URL of the browser source to: `https://www.luna-jia.com/tomato-timer.html?duration=50&sessions=4&break=10`
 3. Customize the timer settings by editing query parameters to the URL:
    - `duration`: The duration of each study session in minutes
    - `sessions`: The total number of study sessions